 "Maybe you should.
 Sometimes you need to just let it out."
-He held even tighter to me as my shoulders slumped and I let out everything that was being held inside.
+He held even tighter to me as my shoulders slumped and the dam inside me faltered.
 It all flowed out in the way of tears, flooding my eyes into red submission.

-Nearly ten minutes passed before I could still my shaking.
+Nearly ten minutes passed before I could restrain my shaking.
 I could feel my eyeliner smeared down my face and my hair a mess but that didn't stop me from looking up at him.
 "Thank you.
-I don't know what you do, but you do something that makes me feel better," I told him with a slight smile on my face.
+I don't know what you do, but you do something that makes it better," I told him with a slight smile on my face.

 "You don't need to thank me for anything," he replied while looking into my eyes, "because I'll always be here for you, no matter what.
 I promise you.”

 In the distance the radio suddenly blared, "Waiting for your call I'm sick, call I'm angry, call I'm desperate for your voice.
 Listening to the song we use to sing.
 In the car do you remember, butterfly, early summer, it's playing on repeat just like when we would meet.
 Like when we would meet.
 Because I was born to tell you I love you."